 Neighbouring Kenya to the South, lies the Tanzania , a true gem, just like the Tanzanite gemstone.
-Here there are no less than seven of the world’s heritage sites; Ngorongoro Crater, the Serengeti, the Selous, Mount Kilimanjaro, Stone Town, Kiwa Ruins, Kondoa, are all to be found here … amongst other stunning natural sights.
+Here there are no less than seven of the world’s heritage sites: Ngorongoro Crater, the Serengeti, the Selous, Mount Kilimanjaro, Stone Town, Kiwa Ruins and Kondoa, not forgetting the other spectacular natural sights and vistas.

-The Ngorongoro Crater, the world’s largest unbroken volcanic caldera will astound you with it’s teeming wildlife, a veritable amphitheatre of animal drama; and similarly, the Serengeti National Park, delivers a breathtaking backdrop to the annual wildebeest (and zebra) migration, punted by many as ‘the Greatest Show on Earth’.
+The Ngorongoro Crater, the world’s largest unbroken volcanic caldera, will amaze you with it’s wildlife, a genuine amphitheater of animal drama; and similarly, the Serengeti National Park, delivers a breathtaking backdrop to the annual wildebeest (and zebra) migration, punted by many as ‘the Greatest Show on Earth’.

 Further to the South, the mighty Selous Game Reserve, one of the largest faunal reserves of the world, is unique for the number and sheer diversity of animals that can be sighted, with elephants, hippopotami, African wild dogs, Cape buffalos, as well as crocodiles, all relatively easy to find and to capture on film.

-And then, although not chiefly a wildlife area, but more than a little difficult to overlook, Kilimanjaro, the highest mountain in Africa, is truly appealing, whether to climb, or to simply gaze in reverence at it’s mighty peaks.
+And then, although not chiefly a wildlife area, but more than a little difficult to overlook, Mount Kilimanjaro, the highest mountain in Africa, is truly appealing, whether to climb, or to simply gaze in reverence at it’s mighty peaks.

 In addition to it’s central heritage sites, Tanzania proffers many further gems, including chimpanzees, and Lakes Tanganyika and Manyara respectively.

 Lake Tanganyika, one of the Great Rift Valley lakes, is surely one of the most beautiful lakes in the world, whilst Lake Manyara within Lake Manyara National Park, is renowned for it’s hallmark flocks of an estimated three million pink flamingos and various other bird species, making it a birdwatcher’s paradise.

-Off the beaten track, the undiscovered Tarangire National Park will enchant with it’s abundance of elephants and Baobab trees, as well as wonderful game viewing without the crowds.
+Off the beaten track, the undiscovered Tarangire National Park will captivate you with it’s abundance of elephants and Baobab trees, as well as wonderful game viewing without the crowds.

 Both of these East African countries are home to the rich and colourful Masai tribe, along with their fascinating cultural beliefs and traditions.

 The main event – The Great Wildebeest Migration

-The wildebeest know no boundaries, and follow age-old migratory paths, blurring the border of these two neighboring countries.
+The wildebeest know no boundaries and follow age-old migratory paths, blurring the border of these two neighbouring countries.